Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-These are the classics: Ochre, Gold, Mustard, and Sand.
+These include Ochre, Gold, Mustard, and Sand tones.

 Source: Mined from the earth (Iron Oxide).

 Durability: Extremely high.
-These pigments are UV stable and do not fade easily.
+These pigments are UV stable and highly resistant to fading.

-Best Application: Traditional Cement Finishes (LaHabra/Omega).
-This allows for beautiful "mottling" (color variation) that gives the home an Old World look.
+Best Application: Traditional Cement Finishes.
+This allows for the beautiful color variation (mottling) associated with Old World architecture.

 Organic Yellows (The "Bright" Tones)

-These are the moderns: Lemon, Canary, and Pastel Yellow.
+These include Lemon, Canary, and Pastel Yellow tones.

 Source: Synthetic organic pigments.